 BIOVENTUS INC. (NASDAQ: BVS) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Bioventus Inc. (NASDAQ: BVS)

-/EIN News/ -- NEW YORK, Jan.
-31, 2023 (GLOBE NEWSWIRE) -- BIOVENTUS INC. (NASDAQ: BVS) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Bioventus Inc. (NASDAQ: BVS)

-Did you lose money on investments in Bioventus?
-If so, please visit Bioventus Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.
+/EIN News/ -- Did you lose money on investments in Bioventus?
+If so, please visit Bioventus Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com to discuss your rights.

 Bioventus is a medical device company that focuses on developing and commercializing clinical treatments to engage and enhance the body's natural healing process.